MathTypes/Math/README.md

 The research by Ross and Pratt-Cotter indicated that before 1937 there were few illustrations in American textbooks that show any physical "marking through or numbers being rewritten".
 Their work states that almost overnight, after a study by William Brownell, "most textbooks used the decomposition (borrow) method for describing borrowing in subtraction, and the use of the crutch described by Brownell became very popular.
 Today this method of subtraction is used in most textbooks that teach subtraction."
 The study also states,<br>
 Only one example was found, from a text published in 1857(Ray's Practical Arithmetic), where markings were used to keep track of the renaming process.
 This was done in only one problem in the text, with all other problems worked without any markings.
 Brownell was not aware, however, of any textbook employing this technique.
 <br>
-his statement, which I assume to be true, and the existence of a clear example of the "borrow" with markings in an 1898 copy of Gill's Oxford and Cambridge Practical Arithmetic , shown at right, make me suspect that the borrowing crutch first appeared in England and then made it's way to America.</p></h4>
+his statement, which I assume to be true, and the existence of a clear example of the "borrow" with markings in an 1898 copy of Gill's Oxford and Cambridge Practical Arithmetic , shown at right, make me suspect that the borrowing crutch first appeared in England and then made it's way to America.</h4>
 <a href="#begen">links</a>
 <h3 id="Multiply">Mulutiplacation</h3>
-    <h4 class="history"><p>The oldest known multiplication tables were used by the Babylonians about 4000 years ago.[2]
+    <h4 class="history">The oldest known multiplication tables were used by the Babylonians about 4000 years ago.[2]
 However, they used a base of 60.[2]
 The oldest known tables using a base of 10 are the Chinese decimal multiplication table on bamboo strips dating to about 305 BC, during China's Warring States period.[2]<br>
 "Table of Pythagoras" on Napier's bones[3]
 The multiplication table is sometimes attributed to the ancient Greek mathematician Pythagoras (570–495 BC).
 It is also called the Table of Pythagoras in many languages (for example French, Italian and Russian), sometimes in English.[4]
 The Greco-Roman mathematician Nichomachus (60–120 AD), a follower of Neopythagoreanism, included a multiplication table in his Introduction to Arithmetic, whereas the oldest surviving Greek multiplication table is on a wax tablet dated to the 1st century AD and currently housed in the British Museum.[5]<br>
 In 493 AD, Victorius of Aquitaine wrote a 98-column multiplication table which gave (in Roman numerals) the product of every number from 2 to 50 times and the rows were "a list of numbers starting with one thousand, descending by hundreds to one hundred, then descending by tens to ten, then by ones to one, and then the fractions down to 1/144."[6]<br>
 In his 1820 book The Philosophy of Arithmetic,[7] mathematician John Leslie published a multiplication table up to 99 × 99, which allows numbers to be multiplied in pairs of digits at a time.
 Leslie also recommended that young pupils memorize the multiplication table up to 50 × 50.
-The illustration below shows a table up to 12 × 12, which is a size commonly used in schools.</p></h4>
+The illustration below shows a table up to 12 × 12, which is a size commonly used in schools.</h4>
 <a href="#begen">links</a>
         <h3 id="Divide">Division</h3>
-    <h4 class="history"><p>There have been many ways of designating division and we are going to explain the origin of some of the symbols most used and best known by all.<br>
+    <h4 class="history">There have been many ways of designating division and we are going to explain the origin of some of the symbols most used and best known by all.<br>

 The horizontal bar of fractions, introduced by the Arabs, was first used in Europe by the mathematician Fibonacci in the thirteenth century, although its use did not spread until the sixteenth century.
 <br>